Aequivinius/covid/readme.md

 # OGER / BioBERT / PubAnnotation

 All the outputs of this work go [here](https://pub.cl.uzh.ch/projects/COVID19/).
+This documentation only provides a superficial view on how the different scripts are called and how they depend on each other, for more precise calls see `run_all.sh`.

 ### 1.1 General Pipeline

 1. A little  script downloads the most recent PMIDs included in the LitCovid dataset and creates the necessary `data` directories.
-The whole dataset is then annotated for 10 different vocabularies:
+The whole dataset is then annotated for the 10 different CRAFT vocabularies:

 ```
 CHEBI CL GO_BP GO_CC GO_MF MOP NCBITaxon PR SO UBERON
 ```

 2. OGER is first called: It downloads the articles and annotates them.
-For every vocabulary, it generates one big `VOCABULARY.conll` file containing all the articles and annotations in `data/oger/`.
+For every vocabulary, it generates one big `data/oger/$VOCABULARY.conll` file containing all the articles and annotations.
 3. BioBert preprocessed the articles, and then predicts spans and ids for each of the vocabularies (into `data/biobert/CHEBI-ids.labels` etc.)
 4. The outputs of OGER and BB are harmonised using `harmonise.py`, split into individual articles and converted to `.json`.
 For every vocabulary, a `.tgz`-archive containing those `.json` files is produced (`data/harmonised_json/CHEBI.tgz`).
 5. An additional merge step joins the 10 different vocabulary files, and searches the document again using a covid-specific, manually crafted dictionary (`oger/merge/covid19.tsv`)
 6. The archives can be manually uploaded to PubAnnotation.
+Various export formats are then generated and placed in the respective directories so that they can be downloaded by the public [here](https://pub.cl.uzh.ch/projects/COVID19/).

 ### 1.2 `data` directory

 ```
 data
 |--- ids # list of ids to download
-|--- oger (_pmc)
-     |--- CL.conll # most recent OGER annotations
+|--- oger (_pmc) # OGER annotations
      |--- CHEBI.conll
      |--- ...
 |--- biobert (_pmc)
      |--- CHEBI-ids.labels
      |--- CHEBI-spans.labels
      |--- ...
-|--- biobert_tokens.tf_record # preprocessing material
+|--- biobert(_pmc).tf_record / .tokens # preprocessing
-|--- biobert_tokens_pmc.tf_record
 |--- harmonised_conll (_pmc)
      |--- CL.conll
      |--- CHEBI.conll